310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Midori sightired %}
-Oh… So it was just a dream all along…
+Oh… I’m in a dream, huh…
 {% endbubble %}

 {% bubble Chiaki grin2 %}
-Oh no you don’t!
-You shouldn’t escape reality so quickly, Takamine!
+Now, now, you shouldn’t escape reality so quickly, Takamine!

 Open your eyes!
 Look around you!
 The reality known as “us” has arrived!
 Fuhahahaha!! ☆
 {% endbubble %}